 If my stitching wasn’t perfectly even I trimmed off some fabric with the pinking shears to make them look nicer.
 I had added a twine ribbon to one of them but then I thought for Easter it would be nice to use some different spring colors of bakers twine.

 Aren’t they cute?
 I love the way they turned out and they were so simple to make.

 What do you think?
-Do you love drop cloth projects?
+Do you love these bunnies?
 Check out some of my other drop cloth projects: